Huegoxaga/notes/python/tools-and-packages.md

 ### sklearn.naive_bayes

-- Naive Bayes Models
 - `from sklearn import naive_bayes`
+- Gaussian Naive Bayes Models
   - `gnb = naive_bayes.GaussianNB()` Init a Gaussian Naive Bayes Classifier
   - `gnb.fit(dataset.data, dataset.target)` Train a Gaussian Naive Bayes Classifier
   - `y_pred = gnb.predict(dataset.data)` returns a list of prediction result for the input data
   - `probs = gnb.predict_proba(dataset.data)` Returns the probability results in a 2-D array.
 Each row is the probability of being each class in order for one input data
     - Append `.max(axis=1)` to get the list of probability for predicted (higher probability) class
+- Naive Bayes classifier for multinomial models
+  - `mnb = MultinomialNB()` Init the model

 ## Graphviz